Canon 200D vs Pentax K-3 II

 Review summary: Canon 200D vs Pentax K-3 II

-So what is the bottom line?
+So what conclusions can be drawn?
 Is the Canon 200D better than the Pentax K-3 II or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.